ordinarylabs/bicycle/README.md

 ### Caveats

-SPROCS are not yet transactional, so any error that causes the procedure to terminate prematurely can result in partial writes.
-It is the intention to make SPROCS transactional at some later date.
+Biplane Functions are not yet transactional, so any error that causes the procedure to terminate prematurely can result in partial writes.
+It is the intention to make Biplane Functions transactional at some later date.

 Only `stdio` is inherited from the host context and the additional WASI APIs are not supported (this means your `println!()`s will show up on the host but you don't have access to things like the file system).